Menu toggle

 Kit Kat Bites Choco Banana

 Yes, Japanese Kit Kats are available in exclusive mini ball variations called Bites and there are also several flavors of it.
 You can easily find Japanese Kit Kats Bites Flavors like Nuts, berries, Rum & raisin, Yoghurt, and several other exciting flavors.
+These are perfect for snacking on the go, especially if you have trouble finishing a full Kit Kat bar.

 Additional Japanese Kit Kat flavors: